gatsbyjs/gatsby/docs/docs/vscode-setup.md

 ### Chrome

-In order to get started you need to install the [Debugger for Chrome extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome), and [add a custom-weback-config](/docs/add-custom-webpack-config).
+In order to get started you need to install the [Debugger for Chrome extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome), and [add a custom Webpack config](/docs/add-custom-webpack-config).

 The extra webpack config is as follows, and it is simply just adding the following lines to your `gatsby-node.js`.